skip to main content

 Principle 6: Ensure that between them the Directors have necessary up-to-date experience, skills and capabilities.

-All Directors are able to take independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.
+All Directors can take independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.
 In addition, the Directors have direct access to the advice and services of the Company Secretary.

-Biographies for each Board member are published both on the Company’s website and on page 28 and 29 of the 2023 Annual report.
+Biographies for each Board member are published both on the Company’s website and on pages 34 and 35 of the 2024 Annual report.

 Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement.

 The ultimate measure of the effectiveness of the Board is the Company’s progress against the long-term strategy and aims of the business.
 This progress is reviewed in Board meetings.
-The review takes into consideration various criteria such as the effectiveness of the composition of the Board, the Board’s approach to its work, its culture and dynamics, its structure and processes, its accessibility to information, its success in achieving its goals and the need for succession planning.
+The review takes into consideration various criteria such as the effectiveness of the composition of the Board, the approach to its work, its culture and dynamics, its accessibility to information, its success in achieving its goals and the need for succession planning.

 The Board is small and focused on implementing the Company’s strategy.
-However, given the size and nature of the Company, the Board does not consider it appropriate to have a formal performance evaluation procedure in place, as described and recommended in the Code.
-However, assessment is done on an ongoing and ad-hoc basis.
+However, given the size and nature of the Company, the Board does not consider it appropriate to have a formal performance evaluation procedure in place, but will continue to keep this under review.
 Assessments of all members of the Board are ongoing to ensure that:

 • they are committed to the progress and long-term success of the Group